Audio Editing by: Wangyuxuan Xu Scripting by: Marie Hogan Blurb by: Elizabeth Sherstinsky

 Sustainability Journal – Characterizing the Theory of Energy Transition in Luxembourg

-Minister Bausch: If you want to decarbonize mobility, you must, uh, not only replace, for example, an atomic car by an electric car, but also change the mobility system in its total.
+Minister Bausch: If you want to decarbonize mobility, you must not only replace, for example, an atomic car by an electric car, but also change the mobility system in its total.

-Minister Bausch: The public sector must really give the first push, must create in fact the market first, and then you can let develop the market by itself.
+Minister Bausch: The public sector must really give the first push, and then you can let develop the market by itself.
 The mobile phone sector in Europe, that was the same situation.
 The first mobile phone networks had been built mainly by the public postal services.
-But now you have four different private companies that also have a network in the country.
+But now you have four different private companies that offers also a network in the country.

 Ethan: Luxembourg is taking a similar approach to the electric vehicle market, financing both car purchases and a network of electric charging stations throughout the country.